BrutalSimplicity/FluentXml/README.md

    <description>After the collapse of a nanotechnology society in England, the young survivors lay the foundation for a new society.</description>
 </book>
 ```

+## Advanced Examples

+There are many more advanced examples you can view in the unit tests project *FluidXml.Tests*.